-because of the lower salt concentration after dialysis, some proteins, not previously adsorbed, may have bound to the column.
-Clucosyltransferase activity was assayed by the method of Carlsson (1969). measuring release of fructose from sucrose.
-In practical terms. using this technique allows one to assay a greater number of fractions.
+In this experiment, the proportion of unadsorbed protein was smaller with respect to the amount of adsorbed protein than in the experiment shown in fig. 3.4.
+This is because, in this case, the redissolved ammonium sulphate precipitate was dialysed in a Bio-Fiber 80 device, against the running buffer, to remove any remaining ammonium sulphate.
+Some low molecular weight (less than 30,000) proteins and residual oligopeptides may also have been removed by this process although their concentrations in the diffusate would have been too low to measure accurately.
+Moreover, because of the lower salt concentration after dialysis, some proteins not previously adsorbed, may have bound to the column.
+Glucosyltransferase activity was assayed by the method of Carlsson (1969), measuring release of fructose from sucrose.
+In practical terms, using this technique allows one to assay a greater number of fractions.
 This technique is probably also more sensitive in detecting minor peaks of enzyme activity.
-Germaine et al. (1974) showed that glucan synthesis by S. mutans glucosyltransferases became very dependent on added dextran. after the enzymes were purified by hydroxylapatite chromatography.
+Germaine et al. (1974) showed that glucan synthesis by S. mutans glucosyltransferases became very dependent on added dextran, after the enzymes were purified by hydroxylapatite chromatography.
 They concluded that acceptors and/or primers for glucan synthesis were removed by hydroxylapatite chromatography.
 Thus, enzymes eluted from hydroxylapatite would initially synthesise oligosaccharides, using sucrose as the first glucosyl acceptor (see Section 1.3.4).
 Minor peaks might not be detected by assays for precipitable glucan production, but would be detected by assays for release of fructose.

 In this experiment, glucosyltransferase activity and adsorbed protein were eluted over the range 0.45 to 0.55 mol/l phosphate.
-Glucosyltransferases were eluted as three distinct peaks, two minor at 0.46 and 0.48 mol/l phosphate and one major at 0.51 mol/l phosphate with 'shoulders' on either side of the major peak.
-Protein was eluted as three peaks, 2 minor at about 0.45 and 0.52 mol/l phosphate and 1 broad major peak at 0.43 mol/l phosphate with a 'shoulder' at about 0.50 to 0.51 mol/l phosphate.
+Glucosyltransferases were eluted as three distinct peaks, two minor at 0.46 and 0.48 mol/l phosphate and one major at 0.51 mol/l phosphate with 'shoulders' on either side of the major peaks:.
+Protein was eluted as three peaks, 2 minor at about 0.45 and 0.52 mol/l phosphate and l broad major peak at 0.48 mol/l phosphate with a 'shoulder' at about 0.50 to 0.51 mol/l phosphate.
 The major peak of protein was co-eluted with the second peak (peak 2 in fig. 3.5) of glucosyltransferase activity.
-The other two peaks were eluted very close to (but not perfectly coincident with) peaks 1 and 3 of glucosyltransferase activity.
-Fractions of peak glucosyltransferase activity (peak 1, fractions 49-53; peak 2, 57-63; peak 3, 65-73) were pooled, dialysed against water, and freezedried, as soon as possible to avoid loss of enzyme activity.
+The other two peaks were eluted very close to (but not perfectly coincident with) peaks l and 3 of glucosyltransferase activity.
+Fractions of peak glucosyl transferase activity (peak 1, fractions 49- 53; peak 2, 57-63; peak 3, 65-73) were pooled, dialysed against water, and freeze-dried as soon as possible to avoid loss of enzyme activity.

 As a result, the concentrations of protein in individual fractions were not determined and no exact measurement of specific activity was possible.
-However, a rough idea of specific activity may be calculated as enzyme activity divided by $E{280}$ ;
+However, a rough idea of specific activity may be calculated as enzyme activity divided by E{280} .

 Glucosyltransferase 'Specific Activity'

-Peak (mg fructose/h/ml/E 280 )
+Peak (mg fructose/h/ml/E 280)

 1 2.26

 2 0.36

 3 5.69

-The area under the curve of glucosyltransferase activity was measured by means of a planimeter.
+The area under the curve of glucosyl transferase activity was measured by means of a planimeter.
 According to this, the recovery of enzyme activity was about 30% of that applied to the column.